-There isn’t any scientific evidence but I’m confidant this is the second most asked question a pregnant women gets when she announces she’s expecting.
+There isn’t any scientific evidence but I’m confident this is the second most asked question a pregnant woman gets when she announces she’s expecting.
 The first question is, “When are you due?”
 Due date, however, is assigned.
 You have no say in when that baby is coming.
 Deciding on whether to find out the baby’s sex prior to delivery is your first major decision as a mom.

 When I got pregnant with my third child I knew that I had to pick a side: to wait or not to wait.
 I had two boys whose genders were revealed through ultrasounds at 20-weeks.
 For my third, and final, pregnancy I had to choose if I wanted to be a “Finder” or a “Waiter.”

 Finders like to know as soon as possible.
 Finders are planners, doers.
 Tell me what I’m having so I can be overly prepared.
 Waiters are on the quest to experience the most magical surprise in the world.
 A mom that waited will swear up and down and all around her uterus that waiting is the way to go.
 “There are no surprises in life!” a mother who waited will quip.
 Waiters frown at Finders and try to convince them there is nothing more exciting than when the baby arrives and the sex is finally revealed.

 Had I completely missed out on “one of life’s great surprises” by finding out via ultrasound?
 I decided to settle the debate myself.
 I would wait it out.
 Was it worth the wait?